Carlos Hathcock: Confrontations with North Vietnamese snipers

-The PAVN placed a bounty of US $30,000 on Hathcock's life for killing so many of its soldiers.
-Rewards put on U.S. snipers by the PAVN typically ranged from $8 to $2,000.
-Hathcock held the record for the highest bounty and killed every known Vietnamese marksman who sought him to try to collect it.
 The Viet Cong and PAVN called Hathcock Lông Trắng, translated as "White Feather", because of the white feather he kept in a band on his bush hat.
 After a platoon of Vietnamese snipers was sent to hunt down "White Feather", many Marines in the same area donned white feathers to deceive the enemy.
-These Marines were aware of the impact Hathcock's death would have and took it upon themselves to make themselves targets in order to confuse the counter-snipers.
+The Marines were aware of the impact Hathcock's death would have and took it upon themselves to make themselves targets in order to confuse the counter-snipers.

 One of Hathcock's most famous accomplishments was shooting an enemy sniper through the enemy's own rifle scope, hitting him in the eye and killing him.
 Hathcock and John Roland Burke, his spotter, were stalking the enemy sniper in the jungle near Hill 55, the firebase from which Hathcock was operating, southwest of Da Nang.
-The sniper, known only as the "Cobra," had already killed several Marines and was believed to have been sent specifically to kill Hathcock.
+The sniper, known only as the "Cobra", had already killed several Marines and was believed to have been sent specifically to kill Hathcock.
 When Hathcock saw a glint (light reflecting off the enemy sniper's scope) in the bushes, he fired at it, shooting through the scope and killing the sniper.
 Hathcock took possession of the dead sniper's rifle, hoping to bring it home as a "trophy", but after he turned it in and tagged it, it was stolen from the armory.